 The primary portion of the blanket program which would apply to Integrity Management issues is section 157.208.
-That section provides for two types of facilities; (1) "eligible" facilities, and (2) "any" facilities.
+9 That section provides for two types of facilities; (1) "eligible" facilities, and (2) "any" facilities.

 (1) An "eligible" facility is completely defined in section 157.202.
 Briefly, it is any facility, other than mainline pipeline and compression facilities, needed to provide service within certificated levels, or facilities to allow the certificate holder to receive gas into its system and interconnections for transporters of gas under Part 284.
 In addition, it includes any replacement (including mainline) that doesn't qualify under section 2.55 because of incidental increases in capacity or the need to move the facility or use new workspace.
+Finally, replacements and the modification of facilities (including mainline) to rearrange gas flows or increase compression to restore service in an emergency due to sudden unforeseen damage to mainline facilities are eligible facilities.